 - Massachusetts is working on a law that would form a pilot program for a workforce pipeline that would encourage more people to seek training in mental health careers.

 More states are adopting parity in insurance rules that require payers to cover mental health services at the same rate as other types of health-related illnesses.
-Yet, we are still short an estimated 30,451 psychiatrists to meet the demand.
+With the estimated 30,451 psychiatrists in the United States, there is still a large shortage to meet the needs of our patients in community health.
 The issue is bigger in rural communities.
 For example, 60% of U.S. counties have no practicing psychiatrists.
 The coverage is also uneven; there are 612 psychiatrists per 100,000 people in New York, but only one per 100,000 in Idaho.

 Worse, the numbers may be trending down for new psychiatrists to enter the field.
 Fully 60% of psychiatrists are over the age of 55.
 With retirement looming for many of these professionals, it almost certainly guarantees the crisis will worsen before it improves.
 The shortage of psychiatrists isn’t the only challenge, either.
 In non-parity states, coverage for mental and behavioral health is limited by many payers.